-On 14 April 1908 the Taranaki Hospital Board and Charitable Aid Board approved a plan of Messers Russell and Son for the construction of the gates and brick wall.
+On 14 April 1908 the Taranaki Hospital Board and Charitable Aid Board approved a plan of Messers.
+Russell and Son for the construction of gates and a brick wall.
 Prominent Taranaki architect Frank Messenger called for tenders in the Taranaki Herald on 25 April 1908, so it seems likely he supervised their construction.
 On 2 December 1908 the Chairman of the Hospital Board reported that the gates had been completed at a cost of £87.

 It appears the wall was built the following year as a writer to the editor of the Taranaki Herald on 6 April, 1909, commented "With other ratepayers I have been considerably exercised this last week to notice that the Hospital Board has destroyed the fine hedge along the Dawson Street frontage of the grounds, and has begun the erection of a most expensive brick and mortar fence."
 Funds to pay for the fence came from the surplus of the annual "Hospital Saturday" fundraiser.